studentdotjs/javascriptAlgorithms/README.md

 1. Add, Subtract, Multiply or Divide ?
 1. Is the String in Order ?
 1. Beginning and End Pairs.
+1. Find the Largest Number in an Array.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)